SublimeSkinz/Prebid.js/modules/sublimeBidAdapter.md

 Connects to Sublime for bids.
 Sublime bid adapter supports Skinz and M-Skinz formats.

+# Nota Bene

+Our prebid adapter is unusable with SafeFrame.

 # Build

 You can build your version of prebid.js, execute: